 The Gospel Invitation by Mark Spence & Eric Hovind

 Thanks for wanting to dig deeper into your relationship with your creator and truly understand your eternal destiny!
-As we write, we can’t help but wonder why you chose to read or listen to this message.
+As we write, we can’t help but wonder why you chose to read this message.

 So who are you?
 An atheist?
 A skeptic?
 An agnostic?
 A seeker?
 A Believer?
 Regardless of your label we have a few questions for you.